 About The Bitterns in Rice Project

-Our vision is to see bitterns and other significant wildlife prosper alongside rice-growing in the Riverina.
-We want to demonstrate that food production and wildlife conservation can work together, building on the existing habitat values of rice crops.
+Our vision is to see bitterns and other significant wildlife, like the Southern Bell Frog and Australian Painted-snipe, prosper alongside rice farming.
+With the strong support of the Riverina’s rice industry, we are demonstrating that food production and wildlife conservation can go hand in hand.
 As global demand for food continues to grow, the need to better incorporate biodiversity into agriculture also grows.
-Dedicated conservation areas, such as fenced-off wetlands or national parks, are central yet inadequate in conserving biodiversity, and the potential role of agricultural wetlands to complement traditional conservation reserves is increasingly recognised in Australia.
-Much of the land and water in the Murray-Darling Basin is managed for either food production or the environment, yet here is a clear opportunity for co-management.
+Dedicated conservation areas like national parks are central yet inadequate in conserving wildlife, and the role of agricultural habitats in complementing traditional conservation areas is increasingly recognised.
+Much of the land and water in the Murray-Darling Basin is managed for either agricultural production or the environment, while our work is focussed on co-management and dual outcomes.

-The Bitterns in Rice Project is a collaboration between the Rice Growers’ Association of Australia and Birdlife Australia, with key support from Riverina Local Land Services, Norman Wettenhall Foundation, Coleambally Irrigation, Murrumbidgee Field Naturalists Club, Rural Industries Research and Development Corporation, Murray Local Land Services, Murray Irrigation, Murrumbidgee Irrigation, Murrumbidgee and Coleambally Landcare, and New South Wales Office of Environment & Heritage.
+The Bitterns in Rice Project is a collaboration involving many organisations.
+It is led by the Rice Growers’ Association of Australia and Murray Wildlife, with key support from Riverina Local Land Services.
+The following organisations have made significant contributions: Australian Government, Birdlife Australia, Coleambally Irrigation, SunRice, Charles Darwin University, Murrumbidgee Field Naturalists Club, Rural Industries Research and Development Corporation, Murray Local Land Services, Murray Irrigation, Murrumbidgee Irrigation, Threatened Species Recovery Hub, Murrumbidgee and Coleambally Landcare, Norman Wettenhall Foundation, and New South Wales DCCEEW.

-The Bitterns in Rice Project Working Group consists of:
+Many people have contributed over the years and we’re grateful for their efforts.
+The current Bitterns in Rice Project Working Group consists of:

 Matt Herring, Murray Wildlife